Hollywood Education Institute

 (D) Deduction: 70%

-Students who are late to the live class are more than 5 minutes late.
-Students who leave early, he/she does not remain in their assigned classroom until the class has been dismissed.
-Students inactively participate in the live class.
-Students do not complete the assignments and examinations within the given time from the instructor.
+Students who are more than 5 minutes late to a live class receive a deduction.
+Students who leave class early or do not remain in their assigned classroom until the class has been dismissed receive a deduction.
+Students who do not actively participate in the live class receive a deduction.
+Students who do not complete the assignments and examinations within the given timeframe set by the instructor receive a deduction.

 (A) Absence: 0%